 Why the gap persists

-The business case for extending fibre and mobile towers to the last 30% – the rural, the remote, the commercially unattractive – does not work at current economics.
+The business case for extending fibre and mobile towers to the last 30% – the rural, the remote, the commercially unattractive – does not work under current economics.
 It is not going to start working this decade.
 That is not pessimism; it is the investment reality that has produced exactly these numbers over the past two decades of trying.

 The satellite rule nobody talks about

 So, what is the problem?
-If the technology works, the investment is arriving, and regulators are issuing licences, why is there still a catch?
+If the technology works, the investment is arriving and regulators are issuing licences, why is there still a catch?

-The catch is a provision in Article 22 of the ITU Radio Regulations called Equivalent Power Flux Density limits (EPFD).
-In plain terms, these are caps on how much power a LEO constellation can transmit in the frequencies it shares with geostationary satellites.
-The rules were designed to prevent interference among geostationary (GSO) and non-geostationary (NGSO) LEO satellite systems from 30 years ago.
-These limits were set in an era when today’s constellations were not foreseen.
+These rules were designed to prevent interference among geostationary and non-geostationary or LEO satellite systems, 30 years ago.
+These limits were set in an era when today’s LEO constellations were not foreseen.
 The assumptions they make no longer reflect the scale, distribution, or mitigation capabilities of the systems now being licensed and deployed.

 GSO operators – including those with established satellite infrastructure across the continent – argue these protections remain necessary.
 They are not wrong that some protection framework is needed.
 The question is whether limits set in an earlier era of satellite technology should govern today’s deployments without an evidence-based review.

-The window that is closing
+A window that is closing

 WRC-27 takes place in October 2027 in Shanghai, China.
-Before that, Africa’s collective regulatory position will be formed at the 3rd African Preparatory Meeting, scheduled for September 2026 in Tunisia.
-The positions those delegations carry to Tunisia – and from Tunisia to Shanghai – will determine whether Africa uses its substantial ITU voting weight to push for evidence-based modernisation of these rules, or to defend the status quo that leaves Africa lagging all other regions of the world in broadband connectivity.
+Before that, Africa’s collective regulatory position will be formed at the Third African Preparatory Meeting, scheduled for September 2026 in Tunisia.
+The positions that delegations carry to Tunisia – and from Tunisia to Shanghai – will determine whether Africa uses its substantial ITU voting weight to push for evidence-based modernisation of these rules, or to defend the status quo that leaves Africa lagging all other regions of the world in broadband connectivity.

 Africa accounts for a fraction of the global satellite communications market.
 That, for the continent with the largest unmet connectivity need on earth, is a stark reminder that today’s rules and market structures are not yet delivering what Africa requires.